 The following facts are not in dispute: no crew member, including [redacted], wore fall protection while working to disassemble the Manitowoc that day.
 The Manitowoc's boom is not equipped with a railing or anything else to prevent a fall.
 The Manitowoc's boom was lowered and resting on the ground around the time of the incident.
 The boom itself consists of several sections - starting with "the head" at the very end of the boom followed by two 40- foot sections, and then, as relevant to this case, 1) a 10-foot section, 2) an 18-foot section, and finally, 3) the heel (the section of the boom that connects to the cab of the crane).
 (Tr. at 23, 386; Exs.
 C-20, C-22, R-22A.)
-Around the time of the incident, Respondent had disconnected the head and the two 40-foot sections; 1) the 10-foot section, 2) the 18-foot section, and 3) the heel.
+Around the time of the incident, Respondent had disconnected the head and the two 40-foot sections from the boom.
+(Tr. at Ex.
+C-20.)
+This case focuses on the last three sections: 1) the 10-foot section, 2) the 18-foot section, and 3) the heel.